jadijadi/lpic1book/1071_manage_user_and_group_accounts_and_related_system_files.md

 | -G | add to additional groups |
 | -c | comment. most of the time, users actual name.
 Use quotes if comments has spaces or special characters in them |

 On some systems `useradd` creates the home directory and on some, you have to specify the `-m` switch yourself.
-If is good to use it all the time.
+It is good to use it all the time.

 When a new user directory is being created, the system will copy the contents of `/etc/skel` to their home dir. `/etc/skel` is used as a template for the home of users.